 On October 10th the Gopher State Baseball League Advisory meeting was held and a vote was taken to maintain the current bat standards that have been in place the last several seasons.

-What does the mean for our player?
+What does this mean for our player?
 This means that the current bat you are using is still legal for play next season in Gopher State League play.
 If you wish to use the new USA Standard, this bat is allowed as well.

 Will Gopher State be switching in the future?
 The vote was to maintain the standard going forward with no plans to switch.
 This could change but the current plan is to make no changes to the bat rules.